bcoin-org/bsigner/README.md

 to craft such transactions with bcoin, so please be careful not to do so.

-TODO:
-- document the other app functions
+## TODO

 - Separate tests so that they can more easily run
-- document cli usage
 - prepackage `trezor.js` post babelified, so that we do not need to include `babel-runtime` as a dependency.

-- Handshake support
+## Disclaimer

+This is experimental software for an experimental protocol.
+Please do your own research and understand the code if you decide to use it with real money.